iamalittleforest/12-employee-management-system/README.md

 * Console.table Package

 ## Description
-This application can be used to manage a company's employees.
+An application that can be used to manage a company's employees.

 ## Screenshot
 <img src="assets/images/README-screenshot.png" alt="screenshot">